 - Figure out your target score

 When cramming for a big test in one week, you have to come to the understanding that you will be studying something every day!
-Passing the GRE without studying is not recommended as the GRE is quite expensive, and you should not take the risk of wasting your money.
+Passing the GRE without studying is not recommended as the GRE is quite expensive, and you should not risk wasting your money.
 Please think of this as though this is a marathon, and you slacked on training but have to prepare for it in one week, and you know you’re going to get it done.
 No pain, no gain.

 First, take some time to review the various sections of the exam and what they cover.
 Second, go to the ETS webpage and access any practice tests (full-length practice exams are best), the GRE official guide, any additional sample questions, and any study tips for GRE test day.
 Lastly, create a feasible one-week-long GRE study plan that will allow you to take your time in each section.